 This fund shall be used towards campus development.
-This fee of 100,000 Baht per student or 200,000 Baht per two or more students (in the same family) shall be refunded (without interest) within 3 months after the student graduates or withdraws from the school.
-To be eligible for Campus Development Fund refund, receipt has to be submitted.
+This fee of $\underline{100,000}$ Baht per student or $\underline{200,000}$ Baht per two or more students (in the same family) shall be refunded (without interest) within 3 months after the student graduates or withdraws from the school.
+To be eligible for Campus Development Fund refund, a receipt has to be submitted.
+This fee is waived for 2022-2023.